sudiroeen/EKF-Localization-RRT-Path-Planning-Path-Following-Take-off-Maneuver-Hovering-Landing-UGV-UAV/README.md

    - using P controller

-+ "common_include" package is V-REP API for C++ that allowing me to controller robot using V-REP Built-In Function() using C++ API, copyright by V-REP Community*
++ "common_include" package is V-REP API for C++ that allowing me to control robot using V-REP Built-In Function() using C++ API, copyright by V-REP Community*

 # REQUIREMENTS:
    - VREP & VREP API